Quantcast

 4. Fatty Processed Meat

-Red meat is high in iron and Vitamin B12; since these are two nutrients that we, as Black women, are oftentimes low in, that's a good reason to not feel bad about having an occasional steak or burger.
+Red meat is high in iron and vitamin B12; since these are two nutrients that we, as Black women, are oftentimes low in, that's a good reason to not feel bad about having an occasional steak or burger.
 At the same time, it's always a good idea to remember that moderation is key when it comes to meat consumption and, if you want to avoid getting fibroids, you should definitely tiptoe around processed meats (meats that were made via the process of curing, salting, smoking, drying or canning).

-Some examples of processed meats include cured bacon, hotdogs, ham, sausage and salami.
+Some examples of processed meats include cured bacon, hotdogs, ham, sausage, and salami.
 The reason why these are problematic for uterine fibroids is because they have a lot of additives that can also throw your hormones off.
-Some even have more estrogen put into them and you definitely want to avoid that as much as you can.

 5. “White Stuff”